hetmanskyi-cloud/AWS/terraform/modules/dynamodb/README.md

 - **IAM Modules:** The `dynamodb_table_arn` output is the primary integration point for IAM modules to grant permissions to the table.
 - **Lambda/Application Modules:** The `dynamodb_table_name` output should be passed as an environment variable to your application code (e.g., a Lambda function) so it knows which table to target.
 - **Monitoring Modules:** The `cloudwatch_alarms_topic_arn` variable allows integration with a central SNS topic for notifications.

+### Project-Specific Integration
+In this project, the `dynamodb_table_arn` and `dynamodb_table_name` outputs are consumed by the `lambda_images` module.
+The Lambda function's IAM role is granted permissions to read/write to this table, and the table name is passed to the function as an environment variable.
+This tight integration is enabled conditionally when `var.enable_image_processor` is `true`.

 ---